kuzzleio/documentation-old/src/plugins-reference/managing-plugins/index.md

 ## Installing, removing, enabling and disabling plugins

-When starting, Kuzzle (both Core and Proxy) looks for directories in the `plugins/enabled` directory.
+When starting, Kuzzle looks for directories in the `plugins/enabled` directory.

 Valid Plugins directories either contain a well-formed NPM module (i.e. they have a `package.json` file in their root directory), or are a simple NodeJS requireables (i.e. they have a valid `index.js` file in their root directory).